Join one of our upcoming courses taking place around the world! Explore now

 1.1.1 Analysis Type

-• The default method is Lump Mass.
-With the Lump Mass method, the rocks are assumed to be point masses.
+The default analysis method is Lump Mass.
+With the Lump Mass method, all rocks are assumed to be infinitely small point masses.
 We will be using the Lump Mass method for this tutorial.

-• The Rigid Body analysis method allows you to define rock shapes.
-Rock shapes are covered in later tutorials.
+The Rigid Body analysis method explicitly considers the rock shape.
+The Rigid Body method is covered in later tutorials.

 1.1.2 Engine Conditions